oss-academy/article/mvc/README.md

-# <p align="center">MVC</p>
+# <p align="center">MVC Pattern</p>

+## MVC
 MVC is a software architectural pattern.
 It is included three component named, Model, View and Controller.
 So that, users can interact with the Controller and send data to Model component with getting help from View, then View will get the updates from model directly.
 The MVC uses for Desktop and Web application.
+Also, It has two variations named Model-View-Presenter (MVP) and Model-View-ViewModel (MVVM)

 ### Model
 It is a backend component included data, logic and rules of the data.
 Indeed, Model is a data model to represent the